Liam Gallagher Reunites with Estranged Daughter Molly Moorish, 21, For First Time in 19 Years

 Liam Gallagher has finally met his estranged daughter Molly Moorish, nearly two decades after he last saw her.

-On Wednesday, the former Oasis singer, 45, shared a black-and-white photo of himself backstage at a Rolling Stones concert in London taken the night prior, posing alongside Molly and his two other sons, Lennon, 18 and Gene, 16.
+On Wednesday, the former Oasis singer, 45, shared a black-and-white photo of himself backstage at a Rolling Stones concert in London taken the night prior, posing alongside Molly and his two sons, Lennon, 18 and Gene, 16.

 The picture comes nearly a year after Gallagher admitted to GQ that he had “never got around” to meeting Molly, explaining that he didn’t get along with her mom, singer Lisa Moorish.